PecanProject/pecan/DEV-INTRO.md

 ## Developing in Docker

+If running on a linux system it is recommended to add your user to the docker group.
+This will prevent you from having to use `sudo` to star the docker containers, and makes sure that any file that is written to a mounted volume is owned by you.
+This can be done using `sudo adduser ${USER} docker`.

 To get started with development in docker we need to bring up the docker stack first.
 In the main pecan folder you will find the [docker-compose.yml](docker-compose.yml) file that can be used to bring up the pecan stack.
 There is also the [docker-compose.dev.yaml](docker-compose.dev.yaml) file that adds additional containers, and changes some services to make it easier for development.

 ### First time setup